Tuhil926/ethOS_project/README.md

 # ethOS_project
-A platformer made in pygame
+A platformer made in javascript (not pygame)